 - Understands the concept and importance of goal setting and not just focusing on outcomes

-- Swimmers visit with the coach before and after each race and cool down to discuss outcome.
-Swimmers should be able to tell coach how they will approach the race.
+- Swimmers visit with the coach before and after each race and cool down to discuss the outcome.
+Swimmers should be able to tell the coach how they will approach the race.

 ATAC Trinity Training Fees: $232.00/month (includes dryland training)

 ATAC Trinity Monday/Wednesday/Friday 4:30-6:30 p.m., Tuesday/Thursday 4:30-7:00 p.m., Saturday 7:30-10:00 a.m. (dryland outside of this schedule)